 A lot.
 The true impact of online reviews is massive:

-1. Data shows that online reviews affect buying decisions for 93% of people.
+1. Online reviews influence buying decisions for 93% of people.

 2. Around 90% of people say they check reviews online before buying from a business.